 We believe that speaking a language other than English is an asset and that our education system must celebrate and enhance this ability alongside appropriate and culturally responsive support for English as a second language.

 We believe students receiving special education services are an integral part of our educational responsibility and we must welcome the opportunity to be inclusive, make appropriate accommodations, and celebrate their assets.
-We must directly address the over-representation of children of color in special education and the under-representation
+We must directly address the over-representation of children of color in special education and the under-representation in “talented and gifted.”

 The Racial Equity & Social Justice Lens